Resources / Pay Your Way

 College years covered: The first four undergraduate years of college.

-Income limits: Single filers making less than $90,000 and joint filers making less than $180,000 may take up to a $2,500 credit.
-A reduced credit is available to single filers making $80,000–$90,000 and joint filers making $160,000–$180,000.
+Income limits: Single filers with Modified Adjusted Gross Income (MAGI) less than $80,000 and joint filers making less than $180,000 may take up to a $2,500 credit.
+A reduced credit is available to single filers with MAGI of $80,000–$90,000 and joint filers with MAGI of $160,000–$180,000.

 Qualified expenses: Tuition, required fees, and required course materials, including textbooks and computers.
-Student must be enrolled in a recognized degree or credential program.
+Room and board, insurance, student health fees, transportation, and living expenses are not included.

 Attendance: Student must attend an eligible institution at least half-time during the tax year.